-The rise of natural disasters and violent incidents in today’s communities is putting everyday citizens in the position of having to serve as first responders to save lives.
-Some communities are taking the lead in preparing their citizens for this unfortunate and unexpected role by teaching them to apply narcan in cases of opioid overdose, helping evacuate others with limited mobility, or applying a tourniquet to a gunshot victim.
+The rise of natural disasters and violent incidents across the United States is putting everyday citizens in the position of having to serve as first responders to save lives.
+Some communities are taking the lead in preparing their citizens for this unfortunate and unexpected role by teaching them to apply Narcan in cases of opioid overdose, helping evacuate others with limited mobility, or applying a tourniquet to a gunshot victim.

 The Impact of the Opioid Crisis